atabary/atabary.github.io/_posts/2014-07-25-map-to-keyword-list.markdown

 {% endhighlight %}

-But sometimes all I have at hands is a `Map`, usually coming straight from a third party json API.
+But sometimes all I have at hand is a `Map`, usually coming straight from a third party json API.
 Here is a very simple snippet of code to convert such a `Map` into a `Keyword List`:

 {% highlight elixir %}
 def to_keyword_list(dict) do